 Commodity Trading Details

-Because the market is always moving, you can find up-to-date info for each product on your trading platform, or check out the Commodity Product Guide
+Because the market is always moving, you can find up-to-date info for each product on your trading platform, or you can check out the Commodity Product Guide.

 Trading on margin gives you increased access to the market.
 Margin requirements vary by instrument.
 Find up-to-date margin requirements on your platform.
 Learn More

 With all Friedberg Direct accounts, you pay only the spread to trade commodities.
 Plus, with our decimalized pricing, you see smaller price movements, giving you more accuracy on USOil, UKOil and NGAS.
 See Spread Costs

 There are currently no overnight Financing Costs on energy products like oil and gas.
 Gold and Silver, however, are spot products, so financing charges apply if you hold your position past 5:00 PM ET.